nken-eccs/PyGitrefer/README.md

 PyGitrefer is a Python package designed to make managing your references on GitHub a breeze.
 It allows you to:

-* **Manage References:** Easily add new references from DOIs or PDFs, even extracting information automatically if DOIs are not found.
+* **Manage References:** Easily add new references from DOIs or PDFs, even extracting information automatically if DOI is missing.
 You can also add, edit, and remove references manually.
 * **Attach Files:** Link PDFs, notes, or any relevant files directly to your references.
 * **Organize with Tags:** Categorize your references with custom tags for quick filtering, searching and custom exports.
 * **Version Control:** Leverage the power of Git to track any changes to your references.